Eveeifyeve/Dotfiles/README.md

 - Nix Flake Templates with Devenv.
 - Editor Configurations for VsCode and Nvim.
 - HomeBrew installed for MacOS Applications that are not on Nix.
-- Modularly like setup with ability to disable a program easily \.
+- Modularity like setup with ability to disable a program easily.
-- Support for Diffrent Hosts Easily
+- Support for Different Hosts Easily
 And [More](./doc/features.md).